telvarost/AnnoyanceFix-StationAPI/README.md

 ![stationapi-banner](https://github.com/telvarost/AnnoyanceFix-StationAPI/assets/25235249/f6331228-f1df-4e48-b33d-e94b46dcc703)

-**If you're looking for the ModLoader edition, see this repository:** https://github.com/2zqa/AnnoyanceFix

-**If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions
+**If you're looking for the ModLoader edition, see this repository:** https://github.com/2zqa/AnnoyanceFix **If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix-stationapi-edition

-Mod review of the Modloader edition v1.4 by Modification Station/The Zyga (thanks!): https://www.youtube.com/watch?v=m8lX9jv9lhI
+- This version of the mod now supports multiplayer!
+Use GlassConfigAPI version 2.0+ to set up the config.

 The aim of this mod is to fix (major) annoyances or backport useful features that do not affect gameplay.
 List of fixes:

-- Pickaxes are also effective against: furnaces, cobblestone stairs, bricks, redstone ore, iron doors, rails, dispensers, stone pressure plates and monster spawners
+- Pickaxes are also effective against: furnaces, cobblestone stairs, bricks, redstone ore, iron doors, rails, dispensers, stone pressure plates, and monster spawners
-- Axes are also effective against: crafting tables, wooden slabs (experimental), wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes and noteblocks
+- Axes are also effective against: crafting tables, wooden slabs (experimental), wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes, and noteblocks
 - Fences are placeable like normal and bounding box was minimized when appropriate
 - Stairs drop themselves
 - Boats drop themselves